BartMassey/meme-voting/README.md

 * Produce implementations that followed reported standard practice for these systems.

+### First Past The Post

+This is the simplest system to implement, and the most hated by voting-system people.
+My implementation is about 15 lines of Python ("LOC", including blank lines and comments).
+Pepe is the clear winner.

 ### Instant Runoff Voting

-My implementation of Instant Runoff Voting (IRV) comprises about 65 lines of Python (including blank lines and comments).
+My implementation of Instant Runoff Voting (IRV) comprises about 65 LOC.
 I follow the standard iterative procedure for IRV, breaking ties at each stage by dropping all tied least-first-ranked candidates.

 I was able to reproduce exactly the reported IRV results with minimal difficulty.
+Spongebob is the winner.

 ### Borda Count